LAST UPDATED: December 23, 2019

 Unfortunately, we have noted some complaints that the central tread can absorb the bike’s thrusting power, which can make your vehicle stall when you’re trying to accelerate.
 Another issue that mostly plagues Suzuki bike owners is that the tire may be wider than your stock rear tire.

-Taking the honorable mention spot is this dual sport tire from Shinko, which is designed for 80 percent street-riding and 20 percent off-road riding.
+This dual sport tire from Shinko is designed for 80 percent street riding and 20 percent off-road riding.
 The Shinko construction resulted in a 4.3-inch wide tire that weighs 13 pounds and has a speed rating of P. Its rubber compound, 4-ply construction holds up well and resists tearing on rocks and uneven surfaces.

 However, performance on loose deep gravel leaves a little to be desired.
 Unfortunately, the shape of the thread also results in a particularly noisy ride, even on smooth ground, which is not found with other 80/20 rated tires.